Diffusion with preferential relocation in a confining potential: Model Definition

 \section{Model Definition}

 We consider a particle that starts at a position $x_0$ at time $t=0$ and diffuses in continuous time on a line in the presence of a confining potential $U(x)$.
 In addition to Brownian diffusion, the particle undergoes a memory-dependent resetting with rate $r$.
 More precisely, at time $t$ the particle located at position $x(t)$ has the whole history of its own trajectory $\{x(\tau)\}_{0\le \tau\le t}$ at its disposal.
 The position $x(t)$ is updated in a small time $\Delta t$ according to the following protocol.
 With probability $r\Delta t$ the particle decides to reset and with the complementary probability $1-r \Delta t$, it diffuses.
 If it resets, it chooses any previous time $0\le \tau\le t$ from its history with a probability density $K(\tau,t)$, where $\int_0^t K(\tau,t)d\tau=1$, and resets to the position $x(\tau)$.
+The memory is not refreshed after relocation.
 The probability density $p(x,t)$ of the particle's position then evolves via the Fokker-Planck equation

 starting from the initial condition $p(x,0)= \delta(x-x_0)$.
 The first two terms on the right hand side (rhs) describe the standard diffusion of a particle with diffusion constant $D$ and friction coefficient set to unity in an external potential $U(x)$.
+If the friction coefficient is $\gamma$, Eq. (\ref{fp.1}) applies with the change $U(x)\to U(x)/\gamma$.
 The third term on the rhs corresponds to the loss from the position at $x$ due to resetting (with rate $r$) to other positions.
 The last term corresponds to the gain in the probability density at $x$ due to resetting to $x$ from other positions.
 To understand this term more clearly, let $p(x',t; x, \tau)$ denote the joint probability density that the particle is at $x'$ at time $t$ and $x$ at time $\tau\le t$.
 Then, from this current position $x'$ at $t$, it can reset with rate $r$ to the position $x$ with probability $K(\tau,t) d\tau$.
 The total probability flux to the position $x$ due to resetting from all the possible positions $x'$ occupied at time $t$ is given by

 where we used the fact that $\int_{-\infty}^{\infty} p(x',t; x,\tau)dx'= p(x,\tau)$ is the marginalised position distribution at time $\tau$.
 This explains the last term on the rhs of Eq. (\ref{fp.1}).
 Using the condition $\int_0^t K(\tau,t)\, d\tau=1$ and the initial condition $p(x,0)=\delta(x-x_0)$, it is easy to check that Eq. (\ref{fp.1}) conserves the total probability, i.e., $\int_{-\infty}^{\infty} p(x,t)\, dx=1$.